Models for differential cross section in proton-proton scattering and their implications at ISR and LHC energies: Introduction

-In order to explain the recent ${pp}$ elastic scattering measurements by the TOTEM Collaboration at LHC and previously by the CERN Intersecting Storage Rings (ISR) and their extrapolations, we present a number of models of elastic differential cross section $\frac{d\sigma}{d|t|}$ as a function of $s$ and ${|t|}$, the magnitude of the four-momentum transfer squared based on empirical observations.
+To explain the recent ${pp}$ elastic scattering measurements by the TOTEM Collaboration at LHC and previously by the CERN Intersecting Storage Rings (ISR) and their extrapolations, we present several models of elastic differential cross section $\frac{d\sigma}{d|t|}$ as a function of $s$ and ${|t|}$, the magnitude of the four-momentum transfer squared based on empirical observations.

-We describe our methodical approach towards modeling the elastic differential cross section $\frac{d\sigma}{d|t|}$ in section \uppercase{ii}.
-The results of fitting of our models with all the data are shown in section \uppercase{iii}.
+We describe our methodical approach towards modeling the elastic differential cross section $\frac{d\sigma}{d|t|}$ in Section \uppercase{ii}.
+The results of fitting our models to all the data are shown in Section \uppercase{iii}.
 The calculations of the elastic, total, and inelastic cross sections by our models are written in this section.
-The $\chi^{2}$ and other error measures for differential cross section model fitting and total elastic cross section are also written in section \uppercase{iii}.
-In section \uppercase{iii}, the potential physical significance of our models and how they could relate to other models are also explored.
+The $\chi^{2}$ and other error measures for differential cross section model fitting and total elastic cross section are also written in Section \uppercase{iii}.
+In Section \uppercase{iii}, the potential physical significance of our models and how they could relate to other models is also explored.
 Section \uppercase{iv} provides the conclusion of this study.
-Additionally, section \uppercase{v} offers recommendations for future investigations in the directions highlighted by this study.
+Additionally, Section \uppercase{v} offers recommendations for future investigations in the directions highlighted by this study.